North Carolina Dog Bite Attorneys

 In North Carolina, a “dangerous dog” is described as a dog over six months of age running at large during the night, that has previously killed or injured another person, or that has previously been declared dangerous or potentially dangerous.
-In South Carolina, the injured party must prove that the dog was of a dangerous or vicious nature and that this was known or should have been known by the owner.
+In North Carolina, the injured party must prove that the dog was of a dangerous or vicious nature and that this was known or should have been known by the owner.

 We Are Crumley Roberts.

 When dealing with the physical, emotional, and financial burdens associated with a dog attack, you can feel as though you have nowhere to turn.
 We are Crumley Roberts, and we are here to help.
-We promise to care like family, listen to learn, and do what’s right in regards to your situation.
+We promise to care like family, listen to learn, and do what’s right in regard to your situation.
 Should we handle your dog bite case, you can count on us to put your needs first.